-Swiss Life provides targeted support to junior staff with potential.
-For example, employees displaying a high level of performance and strong potential are nominated for a talent programme.
-These initiatives support efforts to open up career paths within the company - whether in people leadership, project management or specialist functions.
+Swiss Life offers comprehensive succession planning and development programmes at various levels to give targeted support to young talent.
+Thus employees with a good performance track record and strong potential are nominated for a talent programme.
+These initiatives and programmes support efforts to open up career paths within the company - whether in people leader-ship, project management or specialist functions.
 This paves the way for key positions to be filled with qualified young managers from within the company.